cheminfo-js/openchemlib-extended/README.md

 ### getExtendedDiastereotopicAtomIDs()

-Return an array of explicit hydrogens added molecule of diastereotopicAtomIDs.
+Returns an array of explicit hydrogens added molecule of diastereotopicAtomIDs.
 Extra information like the diastereotopicIDs of the molecule are added

 ### getConnectivityMatrix(options)

 Returns an array of array (matrix) containing a '1' for all the connected atoms.
-An atom is considered connected to itself (dialog is equal to 1)
+An atom is considered connected to itself (dialog is equal to 1).
+Options allows to tune the values you want in the matrix.

 Options:
 * sdt: put the bond order outside the diagonal (default: false)